Specialist Support

 If you're experiencing anxiety, you might find yourself avoiding situations, overthinking decisions, or feeling on edge without knowing why.
 These feelings can interfere with work, relationships, and your sense of self-worth.

 The good news is that anxiety responds well to therapy.
-With the right support, you can develop a deeper understanding of your anxiety and learn practical strategies to manage it effectively.
+With the right support, you can develop a deeper understanding of what drives your anxiety and learn practical strategies to manage it effectively.

 Types of Anxiety I Work With